-Between the two Regulation 19 consultations there were two significant factors that altered the planning landscape for Lichfield District and the context of the LPA.
+Since preparing the Regulation 19 consultation there were two significant factors that have altered the planning landscape for Lichfield District and the context of the LPA.
 The first was receipt of three appeals from the Secretary of State, one of these appeal decisions for 750 dwellings at Land at Watery Lane was approved despite not being in conformity with the Local Plan Strategy.
-The second factor relates to the Government's consultation on the Housing White Paper which inter alia seeks to clarify the national policy position associated with Green Belt.
-The consultation documents were both subject to sustainability assessment.
+The second factor relates to Governments consultation on the Housing White Paper which inter alia seeks to clarify the national policy position associated with Green Belt